igloooooo/halogo/Technical Design Document.md

 | -------------------------------------------- |

-It also implements Junit, integration test and front-end test (based on E2E).
+It also implements Junit, integration test and front-end test (based on protractor).
 Please refer test folder.

 ## Application Flow: